Philadelphia Workers’ Compensation Lawyers

 Badey, Sloan & DiGenova has extensive experience litigating workers’ compensation cases at all levels of the system, including appellate courts.
 Our litigation background allows us to challenge improper decisions and advocate effectively when benefits are unfairly withheld.

-Fees and the Cost of Hiring an Experienced Workers’ Compensation Lawyer
+Fees and the Cost of Hiring a Pennsylvania Workers’ Compensation Lawyer

-During a free consultation, we explain how fees are calculated, what additional costs may arise, and what clients can expect throughout the workers’ compensation process.
+During a free initial consultation, we explain how fees are calculated, what additional costs may arise, and what clients can expect throughout the workers’ comp claim process.

 Why Choose Badey, Sloan & DiGenova P.C.